MauBorre/file-maintenance-auto/README.md

 # file-maintenance-auto

-Simple script that removes un-used files with more than 30 days old
+Simple script that removes unused files with more than 30 days old